EMUFest/emufest.github.io/_posts/articles/2015-04-09-callforworks.md

 **The festival will take place from 21st to 26th September 2015.**

-Works will have to fall in one of the following four categories or combinations:
+Works will have to fall in one of the following three categories or combinations:

  1. Acousmatic works:
   * compositions for recorded-only sounds (synthesised or/and concrete), from one to eight channels.